drewverzino/Neural-PDE-Option-Greeks/README.md

 ## 8. Notebooks

-- **Sanity_Check.ipynb** — lightweight smoke test to ensure imports, dataset generation, baselines, and a mini PINN run all work in your environment.
+- **Sanity_Check.ipynb** — lightweight smoke test covering imports, dataset generation, baseline checks, and a short warmup run.
-- **System_Stress_Test.ipynb** — a regression harness with a CONFIG cell controlling device, warmup, adaptive sampling, batch size, checkpoint behaviour, and evaluation sample counts.
+- **System_Stress_Test.ipynb** — configurable regression harness with knobs for device, warmup, adaptive sampling, and evaluation sample counts; exports summaries to `results/stress_test_summary.json`.
-- **End_to_End_Evaluation.ipynb** — fully scripted pipeline that generates data, trains the PINN, evaluates on validation data, and benchmarks out-of-sample performance with visualizations.
+- **End_to_End_Evaluation.ipynb** — scripted experiment that rebuilds data, trains the PINN, runs the CLI evaluators, and archives artefacts under `results/` & `figures/`.
+- **full_run_evaluation.ipynb** — reproduces the proposal-ready experiment bundle, driving `src.train`/`src.test` with the final hyperparameters and staging outputs in `results/proposal_full_run/`.

-Both notebooks keep outputs inside the repo’s `figures/` and `results/` directories so they can be versioned or cleaned easily.
+All notebooks save intermediate artefacts to the tracked `figures/` and `results/` directories for easy inspection or cleanup.

 ---